nootr/tracing-throttle/README.md

 ### How It Works

-The layer computes a signature for each log event based on its level, message template, target, and structured fields.
+The layer computes a signature for each log event based on its level, message template, target, and all structured field values (by default).
 Each unique signature gets its own rate limiter that applies your chosen policy (token bucket, time-window, count-based, etc.).
 This means:

-- Identical errors are throttled together
+- Events with different field values are treated as distinct (no accidental deduplication)
-- Different errors are limited independently
+- Events with identical field values are throttled together
-- Dynamic fields in messages don't break deduplication
+- You can exclude high-cardinality fields (like `request_id`) to reduce memory usage
 - Per-signature statistics enable targeted investigation

 ## Installation